-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+$\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-F or the Fiscal Year Ended Decemb er 31, 2021 OR ☐ TRANSITION REPORT PURS ACT OF 1934 UANT TO SECTION 13 OI R 15(d) OF THE SECURITIES EXCHANGE F or the transition period from to Commission File Number: 001 -34403 Territorial Bancorp Inc (Name of Registrant as Specified in its Maryland (State or Other Jurisdiction of Incorporation or Organization) 26-4674701 (I.R.S.
-Employer Identification Number) 1132 Bishop Street, Suite 2200, Honolulu (Address of Principal Executive Offi 96813 (Zip Code) ((808) 946-1400 Registrant's Telephone Number includin ng area code) Securities Registered pursuant to Section n 12(b) of the Act: Title of each class Common stock Trading symbol TBNK Name of each exchange on which registered The Nasdaq Stock Market LLC Secur ities Registered Under Section 12(g) of t None he Exchange Act: Indicate by check mark if the registrant is a well-k nown seasoned issuer, as defined in Rule e 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not requ ired to file reports pursuant to Section 13 of 15(d) of the Act.
-Yes \square No \boxtimes by Section 13 or 15(d) of the Securities Exchange Act of 1934 during and (2) has been subject to such requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has Regulation S-T during the preceding 12 months (or for such e Data File required to be submitted pursuant to Rule 405 of equired to submit such files).
-Yes ⊠ No □ er, a non-accelerated filer, a smaller reporting company, or an naller reporting company," and "emerging growth company" in Large accelerated file Non-accelerated file Emerging growth comp r ⊠ Smaller report ted filer □ ting company ⊠ TC : 4 : 1 1 1 r moult if the recistment has alcoted mat to year the automoted townsition manifold for committing with any mary or

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided persuant to Section 13(a) of the Exchange Act □
+For tl he Fiscal Year Ended Decemb per 31, 2022 OR ☐ TRANSITION REPORT PURSUAL ACT OF 1934 NT TO SECTION 13 O R 15(d) OF THE SECU URITIES EXCHANGE For the ne transition period from to Commission File Number: 001 -34403 (Na Territorial Bancorp In ame of Registrant as Specified in it Maryland (State or Other Jurisdiction of Incorporation or Organization) 26-46747 0 (I.R.S.
+Empl Identification N oyer 1003 Bishop Street, Pauahi Tower Suite 500, Honolu (Address of Principal Executive Office) ılu, Hawaii 96813 (Zip Code e) (Regis (808) 946-1400 strant's Telephone Number includi ng area code) Secu urities Registered pursuant to Section on 12(b) of the Act: Title of each class Common stock Trading symbol TBNK change on which registered q Stock Market LLC Securities I Registered Under Section 12(g) of None the Exchange Act: Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rul- e 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to o file reports pursuant to Section 1 3 of 15(d) of the Act.
+Yes □ No Indicate by check mark whether the registrant: (1) has fithe preceding 12 months (or for such shorter period that the reg days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has subm Regulation S-T during the preceding 12 months (or for such sho • Indicate by check mark whether the registrant is a large emerging growth company.
+See the definitions of "large accele Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer □ Emerging growth company [ Smaller repor ated filer □ rting company ⊠ If an emerging growth company, indicate by check mark revised financial accounting standards provided persuant to Sec · · d for complying with any new or Indicate by check mark whether the registrant has filed financial reporting under Section 404(b) of the Sarbanes-Oxley report. $\Box$ If securities are registered pursuant to Section 12(b) of t he Act, indicate by check mark wh ether the financial statements of the registrant included in the filing